FAQs

 A Trailing Dog team must pass a series of preliminary skill evaluations followed by the Trailing Dog Team certification Test which is a 3/4 to 1 mile long trail, 12 – 18 hours old.

-To become a certified Area Search Dog Team, you and your dog must first pass preliminary skills including a 20-acre test (finding one well-hidden person in thirty minutes).
+To become a certified Area Search Dog Team, you and your dog must first pass preliminary skills including a 25-acre test (finding one well-hidden person in ninety minutes).
 The certification Area Search Dog Team Test is 40 acres; the dog must find 1-3 well-hidden people in two hours.

 A Human Remains Detection Dog (HRD) team must pass a series of preliminary skill evaluations followed by the certification test, which is two 3-acre sectors containing 1-2 sources.
 Each sector must have the sources located within 30 minutes.Operational K9 teams must recertify on a regular basis.